Anshul619/HLD-System-Designs/src/DesignComponents/SpringBoot/README.md

 - Spring provided a nice wrapper around it for easily incorporating it to the Spring stack.

 ## [Eureka Server - Service Registry](https://www.tutorialspoint.com/spring_boot/spring_boot_eureka_server.htm)
-- Eureka naming server is a REST-based server that is used in the AWS Cloud services for load balancing and failover of middle-tier services.
+- Eureka naming server is a REST-based server that is used in the AWS Cloud services for load balancing and fail-over of middle-tier services.
 - Eureka naming server is an application that holds information about all client service applications.
 - Each microservice registers itself with the Eureka naming server.
 - The naming server registers the client services with their port numbers and IP addresses.